How Will Bankruptcy Affect Your Job?

 Can You Be Denied or Lose a Security Clearance If You file Bankruptcy?

-This is one case where filing a bankruptcy can actually help you.
-Not only does filing a bankruptcy not disqualify you from a security clearance, but it can actually enhance your chances of qualifying for one.
+This is one case where filing bankruptcy can actually help you.
+Not only does filing bankruptcy not disqualify you from a security clearance, but it can actually enhance your chances of qualifying for one.

 Most security clearances issued to government employees and to government contractors are investigated by the Department of Defense.
 The investigation is thorough, and the DOD looks at many areas of your life, far beyond your work history.
 Your financial health is of particular interest.
 The DoD reckons that people who are in a precarious financial position are vulnerable.
 The classic cold war scenario assumes that you could be blackmailed by a foreign power.
 But, even without the espionage angle, the DoD reasons that your money pressure could influence you to make unwise decisions or even break the law to get money.

 These are some of the things the DoD investigates: